isomerpages/moe-yuhuasec/_our-achievements/Academic and Learning Achievements.md

 <h1><strong>Academic and Learning Achievements</strong></h1>
 <h2>2026</h2>
 <h4><strong>OCBC TSYF Changemaker Challenge</strong></h4>
-<p>Our Fluttering Haven Team 2.0 participated in the Sustainability Youth
+<p>Our Fluttering Haven Team 2.0 participated in the 'OCBC Sustainability
-Festival and clinched <strong>2nd Place</strong>, a strong performance that reflects their commitment to conserving Singapore's native butterfly species.
+Youth Festival' and clinched <strong>2nd Place</strong>, a strong performance that reflects their commitment to conserving Singapore's native butterfly species.
 Building on Team 1.0's work in 2025, the team reached out to the community through workshops, Green Market roadshows and a Native Butterfly Personality Test for youths.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>